What is a Labrum Tear?

 A labrum is a smooth ring of cartilage that surrounds the rim of a ball-and-socket joint.
 The human body actually has two pairs of labrums: a pair in the shoulder joints, and a pair in the hip joints.

 The labrums perform an important function for hip and shoulder movement.
 They act as shock absorbers, and facilitate smooth motion.
-They also add depth to the socket, helping to keep the “ball” portion of the joint securely in place.
+They also add depth to the shoulder socket, helping to keep the “ball” portion of the joint securely in place.

 Both the hip and shoulder labrums are susceptible to injury.
 The labrum can be torn in a traumatic injury, or they can degenerate gradually over time with overuse.
-A labrum tear can be moderately or severely painful, and can interfere with your ability to work and to enjoy the activities that you love.
+A labrum tear can be moderately or severely painful, and can interfere with your ability to work and to enjoy the daily activities that you love.

 LABRUM TEARS TREATMENTS FOR PAIN MANAGEMENT INCLUDE: